-We will calibrate an age-group model for measles vaccination using published data by The National Institute for Communicable Diseases on measles incidence from South Africa, and compare the effects of two different measles vaccination strategies proposed by the NICD together with the World Health Organisation.
+To calibrate an age-group model for measles vaccination using published data by The National Institute for Communicable Diseases on measles incidence from South Africa [19, 20], and compare the effects of two different measles vaccination strategies proposed by the NICD together with the World Health Organisation.

 Study benefits

-The research of the discrete age structure epidemic model with the application of the measles vaccination strategy will bring outcomes on the effectiveness of vaccination strategies and measles eradication targets for the upcoming future predictions.
-The modified measles vaccination model with two age groups that incorporated the current measles vaccination programs will assist in the analysis of the immune profile for the population and in each age group to establish the baseline and make future projections.
+The discrete age structure epidemic model with the application of the measles vaccination strategy will bring to light the effectiveness of vaccination strategies and measles eradication targets for future predictions.
+The modified measles vaccination model with two age groups that incorporated the current measles vaccination programs will assist in the analysis of the immune profile of the population and in each age group to establish the baseline and make projections.

 The model will subsequently reveal the effect of increasing vaccine coverage to be greater or equal to 95% with two doses administered for each person.
-The study will also show the impact of increasing the efficacy of two doses in reducing the effectiveness of measles incidences at a moderated vaccine coverage rate.
+The study will also show the impact of increasing the efficacy of two doses in reducing the effectiveness of measles incidence at a moderated vaccine coverage rate.

 Mathematical Model

 An application to vaccination strategies for measles

+Measles is a contagious and serious viral infection for infants, but it can be prevented with a vaccine.
+The respiratory system becomes infected by the virus, which subsequently spreads to the rest of the body.
+The disease is spread through the air through droplets produced when coughing or sneezing.
+Measles symptoms do not appear until 10 to 14 days after exposure.
+These include coughing, runny nose, sore eyes, sore throat, fever, and a red, patchy rash [23].
+Healthy children and adults who get the measles virus have a low mortality rate, and the majority make a full recovery.
+The children under the age of 5 years have an increased risk of complication [24].

 Measles is a disease that can be prevented with a vaccine [7].
 The measles vaccine, given as part of the measles, mumps, and rubella (MMR) vaccine, usually requires two doses.
 The first dose of the measles vaccine is commonly given to infants at 6 months of age and the second dose is administered at 12 months of age [8].
-The efficacy of two doses of the measles vaccine range from 93% to 99% [9].
+The efficacy of two doses of the measles vaccine ranges from 93% to 99% [9].
 In South Africa, vaccine coverage requires a maximum of 95% or higher to be sustained with both doses administered per person [10].

-In this section, we develop a two-dose vaccination version with two age corporations to observe the vaccination strategies for measles epidemics.
+In this section, we develop a two-dose vaccination model with two age corporations to observe the vaccination strategies for measles epidemics.

 Measles vaccination model